 There are only a few steps needed to install Icon proper.
-In addition to Icon itself, there are a number of optional components that can be installed: a program library [3], a personalized interpreter system [4], and a variant translator system [5].
+In addition to Icon itself, there are a number of optional components that can be installed: a program library [3], a personalized interpreter system [4], a variant translator system [5], and a memory-monitoring system [6].
 You may want to review the technical reports describing these optional components before beginning the installation.
 In any event, the installation of optional components can be done separately after Icon itself is installed.